 We Are Excited To Announce The Return Of The Mesa Easter Pageant: Jesus The Christ

-This special Mesa tradition will be back this Spring with a new set, script, and music.
+This special Mesa tradition will be back next spring with a new set, script and music.
 The beautiful Easter message remains the same.
 We know He lives!

 History of The Mesa Easter Pageant

 “Our purpose is to bring others closer to the Savior,” said Pageant Director Jenee Prince.
 “We want others to get to know Him, to feel His love, and to feel more hope and peace.”

 For more than eight decades, a gathering has occurred on grounds of the Mesa Arizona Temple in downtown Mesa during the Easter season.

 Many have gathered as cast and crew, giving countless volunteer hours to sharing the life of Jesus Christ on an outdoor stage.
 Many more have gathered as an audience, to witness and feel the Savior’s powerful message of forgiveness, hope, and peace.